gennyble/wikarden/meta/pocketbook.md

 #### Modify the board at any point
 Let players start how they want.
 All pawns knights or only pawns and a king.

+---

+## A 2D Spatial Image Sorter
+I take a lot of photos and I have trouble sorting through them.
+So what if I could open my camera's SD card in a a little 2D plane and sort, using a graphics tablet for input (or a mouse, I suppose) literal small photos (like Polaroids, thumbnails) into cute little boxes.
+I can use the idea below for naming directories and creating new tags for photos.
+Oh, right, I want a tagging system, too.

+---

 ## Inputting Text With a Graphics Tablet
 Instead of a clunky on-screen keyboard where you have to "peck" the letters in, what if you could just write them?
 Not OCR, that is hard and wasteful and doesn't work all that great.